 New homeowners, customers who want to change their home or business locks for better security usually wonder what is the difference between changing the locks and rekeying locks.

-First, a general explanation what rekeying a lock means.
+First, a general explanation of what rekeying a lock means.

 It means that you keep the existing lock, but changing only the key.